blairfix/read_sql/README.md

 # read_sql

-`read_sql` is a function for extracting data from `.sql` files.
+`read_sql` is an R function for extracting data from `.sql` files.
 I built it to scrape data from Library Genesis and Sci-Hub.
 Every week, Library Genesis dumps its database here: http://gen.lib.rus.ec/dbdumps/

 The files come as `.sql` files.
 To extract data, one option would be to setup an SQL server to host the database and then query the data you want.
 (Daniel Himmelstein goes through the steps [here](https://github.com/greenelab/scihub/tree/b8e257a24375f3151619f42d4cd56e7e4fa21d1c/download/libgen).)